Looking for the best things to do in Coronado Island with kids?

 Whenever we visit a new city, I always make it a point to check out their local museum if they have one!
 There’s no better way to learn about the history and culture of a region.

-In addition to the Ice House Museum at the Hotel del Coronado, there is another great little museum right on Orange Avenue.
-The Coronado Museum of History and Art is free to enter and fairly small, so it won’t take long to go through but will add a ton of perspective to your visit to Coronado Island.
-For a quick stop, it is truly one of the best things to do in Coronado!
+In addition to the Ice House Museum at the Hotel del Coronado, there is another great little (and free!) museum right on Orange Avenue.
+The Coronado Museum of History and Art is fairly small but very well done.
+It won’t take long to go through but will add a ton of perspective to your visit to Coronado Island.
+For a quick stop, it is truly one of the best things to do in Coronado.

-The Coronado Museum is located in the landmark Coronado Historical Association building, a historically designated site, right in the center of downtown.
+The museum is located in the landmark Coronado Historical Association building, a historically designated site, right in the center of downtown.
 It is also home to the Coronado Visitor Center.

 Changing and permanent exhibits explore Coronado’s rich history and culture, the significance of the Navy and Army to the island, John Spreckels famed Tent City, and the historic Hotel del Coronado.